ONSgeo/geospatial-training/_docs/practical_geog_and_stats.md

 *National Statistics UPRN Lookup (NSUL)*
 * UPRNs are assigned to output areas via point-in-polygon assignment, and then linked to other statistical geographies by best-fitting.
-* URPNs can appear to be in the wrong place, but they aren't.
+* URPNs can appear to be in the wrong place, but they are correct.
 * Use this directory for statistical production.

 ### Standard Area Measurements
 Standard area measurements are official measures for the area of geographic entities.
-They should be used whenever you are doing a calculation which uses area as a factor (eg. calculating population density).
+They should be used whenever you are doing a calculation which uses area as a factor (for example, calculating population density).

 There are a number of types of standard area measurement which reflect different measures of the coastline and inland water.
-AREALHECT is the measure that is most often used, and is recommended for use when calculating statistics like population density, but you may find that the other measures are appropriate for other applications.
+AREALHECT is the measure that is most often used, and is recommended for use when calculating statistics such as population density, but you may find that the other measures are appropriate for other applications.
 Their definitions are available below and more information is available in the <a href="https://geoportal.statistics.gov.uk/search?q=DOC_UG_SAM&sort=Date%20Created%7Ccreated%7Cdesc" target="_blank">User Guide</a>.

 *Definitions of the Types of Standard Area Measurement*